bashaus/concrete5-bootstrapcache/README.md

 * You can use regular expressions

 You need to put this in your configuration file before you call the render() method.
+You can also set the cache to be automatically purged when you make changes to the site.
+By using the following line of code in your configuration file:

+    $bootstrap_cache->attachEvents();

+The cache will automatically be purged when Concrete5 fires any of the following events:

+* on_page_update
+* on_page_move
+* on_page_duplicate
+* on_page_delete
+* on_page_add
+* on_page_version_approve

+Attaching events is optional but recommended.

 ### Manually purging cache